Graduate School of Arts and Sciences

 Students entering Brandeis with no previous graduate work must earn the doctorate within eight years from the inception of study.
 Students who are granted credit for a year of graduate work completed elsewhere must earn the degree within seven years from the inception of their study at Brandeis.

 Students who have passed the terminal point for the degree must apply to the Graduate School for an extension no later than the final semester prior to the expiration of their time to graduate.
+Petitions for extensions will be sent to eligible students during the spring semester.
+These completed petitions must be returned to the Graduate School by the date specified on the petition.
+Students no longer eligible for additional extensions will receive a letter stating that they must finish their degree by the close of the summer term.

 There is no university requirement for foreign language competency at either the master's or doctoral level.